rudderlabs/rudderstack-docs/destinations/posthog.md

 })
 ```
 {% hint style="info" %}
-Super properties related info can be passed to any of track, page and identify calls to RudderStack JavaScript SDK.
+Super properties related info can be passed to any of `track`, `page` and `identify` calls to the RudderStack JavaScript SDK.
 {% endhint %}

 ## FAQs